 Annual Herbs for Chickens

-These annual herbs and flowers are just as beneficial for chickens as they are humans.
+These annual herbs and flowers are just as beneficial for chickens as they are for humans.
 Aromatic and high in antioxidants these can be planted just outside the perimeter of the chicken fence so that your chickens can help themselves without disturbing the roots.
+Herbs like calendula, marigold, and parsley improve the depth of color in the egg yolks, which you’ll especially notice in your fresh eggs.
+Strongly aromatic herbs like garlic and nasturtium improve blood circulation and blood vessel development.

 5 Ways to Use Herbs for Chickens